BPE, BFIG tango over $3.2bn ALSCON complex – The Sun Nigeria

 The Supreme Court had in a judgment of July 6, 2012, ruled that the Bureau of Public Enterprises returned ALSCON to BFIG, an American company.

-The Russian company had been earlier disqualified by BPE from the financial bid process after it submitted a conditional bid in contravention of the bidding guidelines.
+A Russian company had earlier been disqualified by BPE from the financial bid process after it submitted a conditional bid in contravention of the bidding guidelines.

 Despite the disqualification of the Russian firm, the Federal Government under former President Olusegun Obasanjo decided to give ALSCON to RUSAL, thereby setting the stage for the preferred bidder, BFIG, to drag BPE to court.